-This is the risk of financial or reputational loss suffered as a result of transactions in which criminal financiers disquise the origin of funds they deposit in the Bank and then use the funds to support illegal activities.
-The Bank manages this risk through
+This is the risk of financial or reputational loss suffered as a result of transactions in which criminal financiers disguise the origin of funds they deposit in the Bank and then use the funds to support illegal activities.
+The Bank manages this risk through:

-- Adherence to Know Your Customer Procedures: - Effective use of compliance enabling technology to enhance anti-money laundering program management, - communication, monitoring and reporting; - Development of early warning systems; and Integration of compliance into individual performance measurement and reward structures.
+- Adherence to Know Your Customer Procedures: - Effective use of compliance enabling technology to enhance anti-money laundering program management, - communication, monitoring and reporting;

+Development of early warning systems; and - Development of early warning systems; and Integration of compliance into individual performance measurement and reward structures.